Are you ready to embark on an epic journey to transform your homemade pizza game with the ultimate secret to heavenly, melted mozzarella cheese?

 Buffalo mozzarella is popularly famed for its creamy consistency and smooth texture.
 It has twice as much fat as basic mozzarella cheese and is used to make authentic Neapolitan pizzas.

-To melt low moisture buffalo mozzarella in a microwave, place in a safe bowl and heat to 50 % heat level.
+To melt low moisture buffalo mozzarella in a microwave, place it in a safe bowl and heat it to 50 % heat level.
 Stir till you get the right consistency.
 Eating in a preheated oven takes about 7 to 8 minutes.